Eason123451/ccc-project/README.md

   - `filter_data.py`
   - `filter.slurm`
 - **tweets_cleaned.csv**: Cleaned to remove zero sentiments and emojis.
-(For reducing the file size) For a purpose of time and space efficieny on the `elastic-search` database, we pre-processed our dataset locally.
+(For reducing the file size) For a purpose of time and space efficieny on the `elastic-search` database, in terms of storage and transmission, we pre-processed our dataset locally.
 - **daily_average_sentiment.json**: Calculated the average sentiment for each day.
 - **daily_tweets.json**: Total number of tweets for each day.
 - **busiest_day_data_sample**: Randomly sampled 6,000 tweets out of approximately 180,000 tweets on the busiest day(has the most tweets).